Armed Forces of El Salvador: Structure

-The Salvadoran armed forces are a combat force composed of army, navy and air force each led by their Chief of the General Staff.
+The Salvadoran armed forces are a combat force composed of army, navy and air force each led by their Chief of the Joint Staff.
 The support units are a military education and doctrine command, a logistics support command, a military health command, a military special security brigade and a directorate general of recruitment and reserves.

 The duties of the Salvadoran Armed Force is described in articles 211 and 212 of the Constitution of 1983.
 It is the duty of the armed forces to defend national territory and sovereignty; maintain public peace, tranquillity, and security; and to support democracy.